circleupx/circleupx.github.io/_posts/2020-08-31-Configure-Serilog-Sub-Logger-From-AppSettings.Config.md

 ---
 title: Configure Serilog Sub-loggers using XML AppSettings
 layout: post
-categories: [serilog, xml, appsettings, logging]
+categories: [serilog, xml, appsettings, logging, dotnet]
 image: /assets/img/serilogappsetting.PNG
-description: "Learn how to configure Serilog sub-loggers using XML configuration settings."
+description: "Configure Serilog sub-loggers through XML settings."
 ---

 Serilog has a neat feature that allows you to configure sub-loggers.
 With this feature you can essentially have log specific instances running on your application.